hughperkins/EasyCL/README.md

 `copyToHost()` yourself

 CLArray objects are the first implementation.
 CLWrapper objects are the second implementation.
-You can use either, but CLWrapper objects are simpler, more transparent, probably run faster.
+You can use either, but note that CLWrapper objects are the ones that I use myself.

 CLWrapper objects
 -----------------